cuba-platform/cuba-sdk/Readme.md

 is required, one must set `JLINK_VM_OPTIONS = -agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=*:5005` and
 run the standard Remote JVM Debug configuration of Intellij IDEA to connect to the running JVM.

-## How to build DMG image

-1. Execute `gradlew bundle`.
-2. To build .dmg for MAC OS execute `buildDmgMac` task with gradle property `buildDmgMac`.

-`gradlew buildDmg -PbuildDmg`

-For production build following properties should be passed `-PcertIdentity= -PdeveloperId= -PdeveloperIdPassword=`

-3. Find distributions in `build/distributions`.